zhutmost/intellij-sv-lsp/README.md

 For more details of Verible, please visit:
 - [Verible Linter README](https://github.com/chipsalliance/verible/tree/master/verilog/tools/lint)
 - [Verible LSP README](https://github.com/chipsalliance/verible/tree/master/verilog/tools/ls)

+## ⚠️ Know Issues

+The LSP support by JetBrains is still in beta, so the features of this plugin may not be stable.

+1. Code Completion and Quick Fix are not supported yet.
+You may see complaint messages from Intellij IDEA.
+2. Formatting is supported by Verible, but not supported by Intellij IDEA yet.

+If you have any problems, please feel free to open an issue on [GitHub](https://github.com/zhutmost/intellij-sv-lsp/issues).

 <!-- Plugin description end -->